-It is the parents’ responsibility to ensure that pupils have the necessary internet connectivity, a suitable computer, operating system, scanner and printer.
+It is the parents’ responsibility to ensure that students have the necessary internet connectivity at home, a suitable computer, operating system, scanner and printer.

 - Internet Connectivity:

-A new i3 or i5 computer is good, and an older Pentium quad core will also work.
+A new i3 or i5 computer is sufficient.

 - Operating system: